dxinteractive/dendriform/README.md

 The detail object contains:

-- `patches.value` - Immer patches describing the change to the value.
-- `patches.nodes` - Immer patches describing the change to the nodes.
+- `patches: HistoryItem` - The dendriform patches and inverse patches describing this change.
   - Nodes are an internal object that keeps track of the existence of parts of the data shape.
 - `prev.value` - The previous value.
-- `prev.nodes` - The previous nodes.
 - `next.value` - The new value.
-- `next.nodes` - The new nodes.
 - `go: number` - if `undo()`, `redo()` or `go()` triggered this change, this will be the change to the history index.
 Otherwise (for example when a call to `.set()` triggered the change) it will be 0.
 - `replace: boolean` - a boolean stating whether this change was called with `replace`.
 - `force: boolean` - a boolean stating whether this change was called with `force`.
-- `id` - The id of the form that this derive is occuring at.
+- `id: string` - The id of the form that this derive is occuring at.

 ### Synchronising forms